8 Best True Crime Podcasts in 2026 (Can't Stop Listening)

 Download on the Apple App store

-Hosted by Ashley Flowers and Brit Prawat, Crime Junkie is the number two podcast in the US with over 3 billion downloads.
+Hosted by Ashley Flowers and Brit Prawat, Crime Junkie is one of the biggest podcasts in the world with over 3 billion downloads.
 Every Monday, they cover a new case in a tight, well-researched 30–45 minute episode.
 The format is consistent and addictive — perfect for a weekly listen.

 An Australian podcast with an anonymous host, Casefile stands out for its meticulous research and respectful treatment of victims.
 It covers international cases that other podcasts miss, with episodes ranging from 30 minutes to multi-part deep dives.